spring-projects/spring-integration-samples/basic/helloworld/README.md

     INFO : org.springframework.integration.samples.helloworld.HelloWorldApp - ==> HelloWorldDemo: Hello World

-## Delayer Application
+## Poller Application

 This simple application will print out the current system time twice every 20 seconds.

 More specifically, an **Inbound Channel Adapter** polls for the current system time 2 times every 20 seconds (20000 milliseconds).
 The resulting message contains as payload the time in milliseconds and the message is sent to a **Logging Channel Adapter**, which will print the time to the command prompt.

-To run the sample simply execute **DelayerApp** in package **org.springframework.integration.samples.helloworld**.
+To run the sample simply execute **PollerApp** in package **org.springframework.integration.samples.helloworld**.
 You can also execute that class using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/):

-    $ mvn clean package exec:java -P delayer
+    $ mvn clean package exec:java -P poller

 You should see output like the following: